rectorphp/getrector-com/resources/blog/posts/2023/2023-08-21-rector-018-how-we-made-tests-seven-times-faster.md

 }
 ```

-So instead of 10 seconds, the whole **test suite would run couple minutes** even on Laravel container.
+So instead of 10 seconds, the whole **test suite would run a couple of minutes** even on the Laravel container.
 It has probably something to do with the [`jsonSerialize()` method of `PhpParser\NodeAbstract`](https://github.com/nikic/PHP-Parser/blob/a6303e50c90c355c7eeee2c4a8b27fe8dc8fef1d/lib/PhpParser/NodeAbstract.php#L172-L177) and PHPUnit caching.

 Other value objects like PHPStan type objects can be used in data providers with no performance hit.

 <br>

 So, **how we fixed it**?
-Simply using nodes on outside the data provider:
+Simply using nodes outside the data provider:

 ```diff
  use PhpParser\Node\Stmt\Class_;